 When a storm is forecast.
 Network operators arrange standby emergency teams and place vehicles and resources in strategic locations - like big substations or in remote parts of the network.
 That way we can make repairs quickly if we need to.
 Control rooms and local network operator customer service teams also bring in more staff so we can keep customers informed and support our engineers on the ground.

 During a storm.
-The Energy Networks Association co-ordinates a joint response from across the energy networks.
+We co-ordinate a joint response from across the energy networks.
 We collate information from our members and share updates through the news and social media.
 We also update our Be Winter Ready advice and our social media channels with the latest information and customer guidance.
-If a storm is causing issues, you'll see an orange banner at the top of this website.
-It will also direct you to the latest information.

 Need extra help?